staticvoid0/OdyPro/README.md

 ### **v3.4.3 → v3.5**
 - Revamped Auto-targeting system's trigger mechanism to make it quicker and more consistent and use less resources.
 - Revamped ATS 2.0.
-The user may now use //op ats  to change ATS mode to a general system that does not require mob keywords to be specified. this system does not have the features of ATS 1.0 which prioritize NMs over Agon mobs, however it is able to autotarget the closest mob with the highest
-HP of any name, anywhere, anytime, for now this is reset back to 1.0 when the addon is reloaded.
+The user may now use //op ats  to change ATS mode to a general system that does not require mob keywords to be specified. this system does not have the features of ATS 1.0 which prioritizes NMs over Agon mobs and Agon over Nostos or other specified mobs, however it is able to autotarget the closest mob with the highest HP of any name, anywhere, anytime, for now this is reset back to 1.0 when the addon is reloaded.
-- Reimplemented movement detection for automated function in rabao.
+- Reimplemented movement detection for automated functions in rabao, resource cost reduction.
 - Major bugfixes.
 - Introduced segment counter continuity if d/c , or crash while in SegZone or reloading OdyPro to maintain instance segment counter when returning.